jabrena/livingrobots/README.md

     Example: Discover ports opened in your EV3 Brick
     Example: Hack your SSH root account using Brute force
     Example: Read /var/volatile/log/ to discover ssh attacks
+    Example: A mini example about a DOS Attack to the service httpd included Busybox

     syslogd -l 6